 - Distracted driving accidents, including accidents involving cellphones

-Regardless of the specifics of your hit-and-run accident, it’s critical for you as a hit-and-run victim to hire an experienced and aggressive hit-and-run victims attorney in Boston to ensure that you receive full and fair compensation for all of your injuries.What’s a hit-and-run accident?
+Regardless of the specifics of your hit-and-run accident, it’s critical for you as a hit-and-run victim to hire an experienced and aggressive hit-and-run victim attorney in Boston to ensure that you receive full and fair compensation for all of your injuries.What is a Hit-and-Run Accident?

-A hit-and-run accident is any accident in which a vehicle hits a person, object or another vehicle and the driver knowingly leaves the accident scene without providing contact and insurance information.
+A hit-and-run accident is any accident in which a vehicle hits a person, object or other vehicle and the driver knowingly leaves the accident scene without providing contact and insurance information.

-These types of accidents run the gamut from minor to severe.
-An example of a minor hit-and-run accident is a driver hitting a parked car in a parking lot and scratching the paint or causing a dent and then driving off before anyone has a chance to discover the damage and identify the car.
+These type of accidents run the gamut from minor to severe.
+An example of a minor hit-and-run accident is a driver hitting a parked car in a parking lot and scratching the paint or causing a dent, and then driving off before anyone has a chance to discover the damage and identify the car.

-A more serious type of hit and run is a driver striking a vulnerable pedestrian or bicyclist on a roadway or in a crosswalk and speeding away from the scene to avoid being identified.Hit-and-run crashes on the rise
+A more serious type of hit and run is a driver striking a vulnerable pedestrian or bicyclist on a roadway or in a crosswalk and speeding away from the scene to avoid being identified.Hit-and-Run are Crashes on the Rise

-Here’s a staggering statistic: More than one hit-and-run accident occurs every minute on roads in the United States, according to 2018 information from the AAA Foundation for Traffic Safety.
+Here’s a staggering statistic: According to 2018 information from the AAA Foundation for Traffic Safety, more than one hit-and-run accident occurs every minute on roads in the United States.
 These accidents resulted in 2,049 deaths in 2016, which is the highest number on record and a 60% increase since 2009.